These Are the Days of Our Lives: Live performances and covers

 The song was first played live on 20 April 1992 at the Freddie Mercury Tribute Concert, sung by George Michael and Lisa Stansfield.
 The live version was included on the 1993 EP Five Live, credited to 'George Michael with Queen & Lisa Stansfield'.

 The song was played on the 2005/2006 Queen + Paul Rodgers tours with vocals provided by Roger Taylor.
 On stage the song was accompanied by a video of the band in their early days in Japan, including many shots focusing on past band members Freddie Mercury and John Deacon.

 The song was used on 1 July 2007 at the Concert for Diana held at the redeveloped Wembley Stadium, London in honour of Diana, Princess of Wales, who had died almost 10 years earlier.
 At the end of the concert, a video montage of Diana as a child was presented while the song was playing in the background.
 A cover version by Petula Clark is included on her 2008 compilation album Then & Now.

+Reception

+Ron Hart of Rolling Stone wrote that "the conga-driven synth ballad 'These Are the Days of Our Lives' is Innuendo's most significant single [...]
+A ballad in the vein of 'Love of My Life,' it was a song that carried a significant amount of weight given the frailty of Mercury's appearance in the black-and-white video, later compounded when unreleased colour footage from the filming emerged in Days of Our Lives."